Quick start

 Formula and steps

-The calculator estimates BMR with the Mifflin-St Jeor equation, multiplies by an activity factor, then applies the selected goal adjustment.
+In plain language: The calculator estimates BMR with the Mifflin-St Jeor equation, multiplies by an activity factor, then applies the selected goal adjustment.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 How to read the answer